jhvanderschee/jekyllcodex/features.md

 <pre>&lcub;&lcub; content &rcub;&rcub;</pre>

-Furthermore you add to your 'index.html' file a few extra lines at the top:
+Furthermore you add to your 'index.html' file a three extra lines at the top.

 <pre>---<br />layout: page<br />---</pre>